-From beef and bison in Montana to apples in Michigan and radishes in Rhode Island, local foods are on the menu.
+From beef and bison in Montana to apples in Michigan and radishes in Rhode Island, local foods are on the menu for students across the country.
+Local procurement not only supports increasing economic opportunities for local farmers, but also helps schools and other institutions incorporate wholesome local foods into program meals and encourage children to make healthy food choices.
 The resources on this page will help ensure child nutrition program operators have the resources and knowledge necessary to incorporate local foods into their day-to-day operations.
-While many of the resources featured here were developed with K-12 schools in mind, much of the information is equally relevant to early childcare facilities and summer feeding sites.
+While many of the resources featured here were developed with K-12 schools in mind, much of the information is equally relevant to early childcare institutions and facilities, as well as summer feeding sites.

 - Introduction to Procurement

 - Using the Specifications, Requirements and Evaluation Criteria to Target Local Products

 - Working with Distributors